-- Check and adjust your current Account Plan limits.
-The highest common denominator is recommended when assigning quotas and rate limits for an Account Plan.
+- Check and adjust the current account plan limit.
+Use the highest common denominator when assigning quotas and rate limits for an account plan.

-- Revisit your existing APIs (both private and public) and ensure they are configured and/or attached to an API Plan.
-Non-configured APIs have no consumption limit and can use up your Account Plan quota.
+- Revisit your existing APIs (both private and public) and ensure that they are configured and/or assigned to an API plan.
+Non-configured APIs do not have a consumption limit and can use up your account plan bandwidth or quota.

 Limit API Use

-- Rate Limit PolicyRestricts the number of times that an API can be queried in a second.
+- Rate Limit PolicyRestricts the number of times that an application can query an API in a second.
 For example, a rate limit of 1 prevents all the applications that use that API from accessing it more than once per second.

-- Quota By Month PolicyRestricts the number of times that an API can be queried in a month.
-For example, a quota limit of 1 ensures all the applications that use that API can only access it once per month.
+- Quota By Month PolicyRestricts the number of times that an application can query an API in a month.
+For example, a quota limit of 1 ensures that all the applications that use that API can only access it once per month.

-- Quota By Day PolicyRestricts the number of times that an API can be queried in a day.
-For example, a quota limit of 1 ensures that all the applications that use that API can only access it once per day.
+- Quota By Day PolicyRestricts the number of times that an application can query an API in a day.
+For example, a quota limit of 1 ensures that the applications that use that API can only access it once per day.

 - Test the API limits that you specified.

-You can use the Rate Limit, Quota by Month, and Quota by Day policies with account plan policies to restrict API usage for a specific application.
-For example, you can set the API Rate Limit to 10 per second, and the Account Plan Rate Limit to 1 per second.
-The application using the API
+You can restrict API usage for a specific application using the Rate Limit, Quota by Month, and Quota by Day policies with account plan policies.
+For example, you can set the

 The following example shows the impact of changing a quota or rate limit, based on the day of the change.

 A customer sets the Quota by Day to 100 for an API.
 When that API is consumed 100 times, the API is no longer accessible.
-The customer then requests that the quota is increased to 200 on the
+The customer then requests that the quota be increased to 200

-same day.
-The API can be consumed an additional 100 times on the current day because the new daily limit has not been reached yet.
+today.
+The API can be consumed an additional 100 times today because the adjusted daily limit has not been reached yet.

 If the customer requests the quota to be changed to 200 on the